assaabloy-ppi/salt-channel/files/spec-salt-channel-v1.md

             indicate that a message is encrypted.

 Each peer holds a long-term signing key pair.
-The peers are assumed to know each other's public signing key before the Salt Channel session is started.
 In addition to the signing key pair, each peer generates an ephemeral encryption key pair for use exclusively for one Salt Channel session.